Minamiuonuma: Geography

-Minamiuonuma is situated in a valley in a mountainous region of Niigata Prefecture known as “Snow Country” because of the heavy snowfall in winter.
-The city is bounded by Uonuma and the Echigo-Sanzan mountains in the north, and Yuzawa, a popular ski resort town, in the south.
+Parts of the city are within the borders of the Jōshin'etsu-kōgen National Park; to the north, the city is bounded by Uonuma and the Echigo Sanzan-Tadami Quasi-National Park (and its associated mountains), and to the south by Yuzawa, a popular ski resort town.
 The Uono River flows through most of the city.
 The city and its surrounding areas are dotted with many onsen (hot springs) and ski resorts, making it a popular destination in winter.
-There are also a large number of paddy fields, and popular seasonal fruit like watermelon, as this is part of the major koshihikari rice-growing region in Japan.
-Parts of the city are within the borders of the Jōshin'etsu-kōgen National Park.
+There are also a large number of seasonal paddy fields, as this is part of the major koshihikari rice-growing region in Japan.
+Other popular seasonal produce is grown, as well, like watermelon.